jay-rai/project-aria-deep-learning/README.md

 ## ReadMe
 ---
-The goal of the project was to either create or finetune a Vision model in order to do scene detection utilizing Meta's [Project Aria](https://www.projectaria.com/)Smart AR glasses along with the open  datasets from [project aria's open datasets](https://www.projectaria.com/datasets)
+The goal of the project was to either create or finetune a Vision model in order to do scene detection utilizing Meta's [Project Aria](https://www.projectaria.com/) Smart AR glasses along with the open  datasets from [project aria's open datasets](https://www.projectaria.com/datasets)

 The first thing you'll probably need to do is clone this repository which can be done with this command